tinne26/ggfnt/specification.md

 Font files use the `.ggfnt` file extension.

 File names should preferently follow the "name-type-size-version.ggfnt" convention, with `type` and `version` being the most optional parts.
-For example: `bouncy-mono-8d4-v2p14.ggfnt`, or `bouncy-8d4.ggfnt`. `8d4` indicates that the font's ascent is 8 pixels and the descent is 4 pixels.
+For example: `bouncy-mono-8d4-v2p14.ggfnt`, or `bouncy-8d4.ggfnt`. `8d4` indicates that the font's typical ascent is 8 pixels and the typical descent is 4 pixels[^1].
 The extra ascent and extra descent, as described later in the metrics section, are not considered for this indication.
 None of this is mandatory.

+[^1]: This is currently an open issue in the format regarding the ambiguity of "ascent" and "descent".
+For example, a font might have all uppercase letters take at most 5 pixels, but then have parentheses and some punctuation symbols go one pixel higher and one pixel lower.
+What should ascent be, then?
+For the font name, I feel like 5d0 would be more representative than 6d1, even though font creators would typically use ascent = 6 and descent = 1 (again, this remains too ambiguous).
+TODO: figure it out...

 Maximum font file size is limited to 32MiB per spec, which is much more than enough for practical purposes and eliminates a whole class of problems during parsing, storage and others.